-Most boys and girls are born with genitals that look normal and also work well.
-Some are born with epispadias.
-Due to this, the penis or urethra doesn't look or function normally.
-Epispadias is diagnosed at birth while examining a newborn infant.
-Imaging studies, like an excretory urogram, are used.
-It is an X-ray of the urinary tract to identify the problem.
+Most boys and girls who are born with genitals that appear normal and function properly.
+However, in children born with epispadias, the urethra and external genitalia do not look or function normally.
+Epispadias is usually diagnosed at birth during a physical examination of the newborn.
+Imaging studies, such as an excretory urogram (an X-ray examination of the urinary tract) is used to confirm the diagnosis and assess the extent of the condition.

-It is the most familiar type.
+Glanular epispadias is the most familiar type of epispadias.
 The meatus is found on the head of the penis.
 Almost all boys have a good bladder neck with this type of epispadias.
 They can hold urine and even toilet training normally.
 This doesn't mean it is cured.
 The bend and the abnormal opening of the penis will still need to be fixed with surgery.

-In this condition, the meatus is located near the pubic bone.
+In Penopubic epispadias, the meatus is located near the pubic bone.
 The pelvic bones do not come together.
 Also, the sphincter can not close completely.

 If the opening in the penis is closer to the base and abdominal wall, it affects the bladder sphincter.
 It fails to hold the urine.
 In cases with penupubic epispadias, the pelvic bones don't come together in the front.
 As the bladder sphincter has the shape of a horseshoe, it doesn't close fully.
 That is why the urine leaks out.